 Where do your garments go?
-Here’s how we collect used textiles from retailers and municipalities around the world— where they go next, with the goal of extending their useful life.
+Here’s how we collect and sort used textiles— where they go next, with the goal of extending their useful life.

 Our Approach

-1. Our first step is to evaluate whether an item can be reused based on its condition, style, and material.
+1. Our first step is to put garments into categories—so that expert sorters in each category can assess textiles based on condition, style, and material.

-At this pre-sorting stage, garments are classified into 30 general categories—for example, jackets, T-shirts, jeans, items for recycling, or disposal.
+At this pre-sorting stage, garments are classified into 30 general categories—jackets, T-shirts, jeans, items for recycling, responsible disposal, etc.

 2. We follow the EU Waste Hierarchy

-Each item is assessed individually based on condition and then placed in the most environmentally beneficial next use category following the EU Waste Hierarchy, which states that reusing should be prioritized before recycling.
+Each item is assessed individually based on condition and then placed in the most environmentally beneficial next use category following the EU Waste Hierarchy, which states that reusing should be prioritized before recycling whenever possible.

 3. Finer Sorting…